 5. Redesigning a Website Does Not Lead To More Customers

 It’s true that adding a few new photos to your old website will not get you more customers (unless those photos say ‘everything reduced by 95% – today only’) however, a thorough redesign can.
 Add more functionality to your site, get rid of outdated plug-ins, optimize for SEO and write new and engaging content.
 You may find old clients returning at the opportunity to engage with the new and improved you.
 New clients will find you on Google, social media, or through word of mouth and be impressed with the modern, professional website in front of them.
 Treat your website as your shop front – if it’s covered in cobwebs and the door’s hanging off its hinges, people won’t want to come inside and buy.

 Create New Content, Embrace Your Unique Brand and Engage With Customers

-Digital marketing is surrounded with myths that need to be put to bed.
-Modern digital marketing is all about engaging with your customers, testing your methods and measuring your success.
-With the use of Ireland Website Design’s digital marketing strategies, you can promote your company’s online image and reputation – gaining loyal customers in the long-run.
+Digital marketing is surrounded by myths that need to be put to bed.
+Modern digital marketing is all about engaging with your customers, testing your methods, and measuring your success.
+With the use of Ireland Website Design’s digital marketing strategies, you can promote your company’s online image and reputation – gaining loyal customers in the long run.